Updated July 2021

 The impact of the COVID is profound and may well extend for some time.
 MBANSW members should note the following in relation to their contracts.

 Delays may occur for several reasons in the current circumstances but predominately for lack of materials or people.

 Contracts need to be checked for appropriate clauses that may deal with such delays and possibly provide an entitlement to an extension of time.
 If a contract has an entitlement to an extension of time there may be particular notice requirements.

-For example both the MBANSW BC4 Residential Building and Cost Plus Residential contracts have provision for extensions of time due to shortages or delays in trades or materials which affect the builder’s ability to continue with the work.
+For example both the Master Builders BC4 Residential Building and Cost Plus Residential contracts have provision for extensions of time due to shortages or delays in trades or materials which affect the builder’s ability to continue with the work.
 No costs are claimable.

 What To Do

-- Check your current contracts for extension of time entitlements, force majeure clauses and notice requirements (be careful of time bars).
+- Check your current contracts for extension of time entitlements and notice requirements (be careful of time bars).
 If there has been delay by the Owner then it may be possible to claim delay damages amounting to the difference in costs during the delay.

-- Shortages in materials or trades may entitle you to an extension of time but if the materials or trades can be sourced but at a greater cost then you may be obliged to use them and cannot pass on the increase to the Owner.
+- Increased cost and shortages of materials may entitle you to an extension of time but if materials or trades can be sourced but at a greater cost then you may be obliged to use them and cannot pass on the increase to the Owner.

 - Discuss any difficulties with your client.